Eye HealthLifestyle Topics

 - Follow the contact lens care directions for cleaning, disinfecting, and wearing the lenses.

 - Never share contact lenses with another person.

 - Get follow up exams with your eye care provider.

 If you notice redness, swelling, excessive discharge, pain or discomfort from wearing contact lenses, remove the lenses and seek immediate medical attention from an ophthalmologist.

-Consumer warning about the improper use of decorative contact lenses, from the U.S. Food and Drug Administration (FDA).
+Consumer warning about the improper use of colored contact lenses, from the U.S. Food and Drug Administration (FDA).

-Are the decorative lenses you are considering buying approved by the FDA?
+Are the colored lenses you are considering buying approved by the FDA?

 - Check the FDA's database of approved contact lenses.

 - Buyer beware: review a list of unapproved lenses and websites selling them in the United States.